Immunise your little one to protect him against infections!

 The major cause of cervical cancer is a virus called the human papillomavirus.
 The Human Papilloma Virus (HPV) can infect the cervix, causing the cells to change.
 In most of the infection cases, the virus clears by itself and the cells return to normal.
 However, in some cases, the infection can persist and cause the cells to grow in an abnormal way, developing into cervical cancer.

-These newer childhood vaccine formulations combine vaccines against four, five or six diseases into a single injection.
+These childhood vaccine formulations combine vaccines against 4,5 or 6 diseases into a single injection.
 These combination vaccines have been proven to be safe and effective.
-With the introduction of these vaccines, your child can be protected without the anxiety of multiple injections.

 For more information regarding immunisations, visit the National Immunisation Registry website.